Abhik911/Find-Defaulters-Prediction-of-Credit-Card-fraud-/README.md

 We also checked the fraudulent transactions occur more often during certain time frame.

-	Feature Engineering: Create new features or transform the existing features for better performance of the ML Models.
+	Feature Engineering:
-Typical machine learning methods tend to work better when the patterns they try to learn are balanced, meaning the same amount of good and bad behaviors are present in the dataset.
+When we received the dataset, dimensionality reduction was already performed in order to protect user identities and sensitive features.

 	Model Selection: Choose the most appropriate model that can be used for this project.
 Various models were implemented to perform the classifications as the following mentioned below: